Ischarri

 Clothing

-Ischurri clothing is most commonly made of Wool, Linen, and Furs due to the climate of the region.
+Ischurri clothing is most commonly made of wool, linen, hemp, and furs due to the climate of the region.
 Nobles and Warriors often wear silk and fur in contrast to their lower class compatriots.
-The wearing of Silk used to be much more common as it was commonly found in the region, but now it is only found in summer garb or underclothing due to the cold winters.
+The wearing of Silk is a prestigious thing, as it is produced heavily in the hills and pine forests and exported abroad.
 Like their relatives, they often wear long and loose clothing.
-Auri robes often have a placket and collar that goes from the shoulder to the waist at a diagonal angle, the Ischurri are one of the best examples of this.
-Auri robes are often much longer than their neighbors as the Kassei typically have shorter sleeves, the Soranni have shorter sleeves and a shorter skirt, and the Alsivai typically wear medium length for both.
+Tsennari robes often have a placket and collar that goes from the shoulder to the waist at a diagonal angle, the Ischurri are one of the best examples of this.
+Ischurri nobles and warriors have a unique dress that the other Niranni dont have; the Ischurri overcoat is a loose vest robe worn under the traditonal robes that is typically very thin.
+It goes down from to the ankles.
+It is derived from the Soranni Urashi, which is a similar hemless robe that is long rather than short like a vest.Ischarri robes are often much longer than their neighbors as the Kassei typically have shorter sleeves to sleeveless, the Soranni have shorter outer sleeves and a shorter skirt, and the Alsivai typically wear medium length for both.
+The main difference between the peoples is that the Soranni wear their longest garment underneath all others, while the Ischarri wear it on top.

 The lower classes often wear a smock-like robe, with a low divider that heads down to between the breast.
 It is worn underneath everything in most seasons; in the summer however, the robe is often worn as the only item of attire.
 The nobility have their own version of this robe, a gown called the Ku'siiyo, meaning ancient smock as they predate the Soranni inspired robes.
 This robe is still seen commonly among the middle class, although in recent times the dividers have begun to resemble the Soranni plackets.